timidri/relay-examples/relay-local-development/README.md

 # Local development with Relay

-This readme describes the process how to setup local development.
+This readme describes the process how to set up local development with a Relay step.
 You can use this workflow:

 - for step development
 - for content development intended to be run by an existing Relay step.